alco-company/mortimer-bellis/WORKLOG.md

 * make staging deployable too - might not be enough
 * upgrade solid_queue to 1.0.2
 * don't care about user pincode until confirmed
+* lost the favicon - bring it back

 ### 19/11/2024